DevOps-Utrecht/bot/README.md

     return ' '.join(message_contents)
 ```

+## Required `.env` variables
+`TOKEN` sets the Discord API key, which you can get from [this website](https://discordapp.com/developers/applications/me).

-## Supported optional `.env` variables
+## Optional `.env` variables

 `CONSOLE_LOGLEVEL` sets the loglevel of what log messages get sent to the console.
 This value can be `DEBUG`, `INFO`
 *(Default)*, `WARNING`, `ERROR` and `CRITICAL`.

 `FILE_LOGLEVEL` sets the loglevel of what log messages get sent to the log file (`/logs/bot.log`).
 This value
- can be
-`DEBUG` *(Default)*, `INFO`
-, `WARNING`, `ERROR` and `CRITICAL`.
+ can be `DEBUG` *(Default)*, `INFO`, `WARNING`, `ERROR` and `CRITICAL`.

+`DATABASE` sets the url to the database for the bot.
+A SQLite database will be created automatically if this variable is missing.
+Using a different database than SQLite, might require installing additional dependencies.

 `REMINDER_CHANNEL` sets the default channel id.
 Any delayed message without a
 specific channel passed will use this channel to post to.
-Channel id can be found  by
- following the steps in [this discord support post](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID
- "Discord support post")